-After you watch this video for an overview of laying sod, check out another video on the Details of Installing Sod for a more indepth view on how to lay rolls of sod.
+After you watch the above video, check out part two of this video series on the Details of Installing Sod for a more in-depth view on how to lay rolls of sod.

-Visit our Turfgrass Selector to select the right sod for you and your site.
+Visit our Turfgrass Selector to select the right type of grass for you and your site.

 STEP 2: Measure Area

-Make a sketch of your lot and then measure with a tape the area you wish to sod.
-Calculate the square feet of sod needed by multiplying length times the width of the area measured.
+Make a sketch of your lot and measure the area you wish to sod.
+Calculate the square feet of product needed by multiplying length times the width of the area measured.
 Deduct a reasonable amount for buildings, paved drives, and walks.

-length x width = square feet of sod needed
+length x width = square feet of product needed

 For assistance with odd lawn shapes, use our Lawn Area Calculator.

 STEP 3: Prepare Soil

 Prepare the site by grading so that the soil slopes away from foundations and buildings, thus avoiding drainage problems.